acend/kubernetes-basics-training/content/en/docs/11/installation.md

 Please make sure to select the [Windows version](https://get.helm.sh/helm-v3.1.2-windows-amd64.zip).
 Put the binary into your working directory or make sure the directory containing the `helm.exe` binary is in your `Path` environment variable.
 {{% /alert %}}

-To verify run the following command and check if `Version` is what you expected:
+To verify, run the following command and check if `Version` is what you expected:

 ```bash
 helm version